John-Carson/37signals-style-guide/filtering.md

 - **Clarity**: Reader immediately understands what data is being filtered
 - **Separation of concerns**: Controller handles HTTP, filter handles business logic

-**Key insight from PR [#115](https://github.com/basecamp/fizzy/pull/115)**: Don't be afraid to iterate.
+**Key insight from PR this update**: Don't be afraid to iterate.
 The initial implementation lived on the model, then moved to a concern, then extracted to a PORO when it became clear the logic didn't belong on the domain model.

 ---